 Validate an ELG compatible LT service or an LRT hosted in ELG at legal level¶

-See here how to access the Validation Tasks, which is the list of items assigned to you for validation.
+See here how to access the My validations, which is the list of items assigned to you for validation.
 You can, then, apply the filters on the left to help you reduce the number of items presented or search for a specific item using the search box.

-By selecting one of the metadata records you will be directed to the its view page.
-Click on Action to access the validation form.
+By selecting one of the metadata records you will be directed to its view page.
+Click on Actions to access the validation form.

 On the form that opens you must say whether you

 Reject the item after the legal validation.
 If you need during the validation, you can download the content files from the respective tab on the view page.

 Licence element on the metadata record to identify potential legal issues, such as:

 if the LRT comes from a pilot project, whether it fulfils the legal obligations, i.e. that it has been assigned an open licence, or, at least, a licence that allows free use for academic and research purposes

 in the case of standard licences, please make sure that the licence name and URL is the one from the ELG list of licences